refaktor/rye-website/content/meet_rye/specifics/opwords.md

 ## Warning: math expressions

-We look at it above (title Operators) but let's do it again.
+We saw Operators before, but let's review it again.
 In Rye, operators like `+ - * /` are regular functions in the form of op-words.
 The only difference is that operators are loaded as op-words by default while regular `.words` need a dot in front to be op-words.
 Their non op-word (prefix) form is: `_+ _- _* _/ `, so: